Subagent-Driven Development

 How It Works

-SADD supports three execution modes based on task relationships:
+SADD supports four execution strategies based on task characteristics:

 Sequential Execution